Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/setup.md

         (TODO figure out some foolproof method to call it or fix it upstream) If you run into issues running vsrepo, try using a different terminal (cmd or PowerShell) or calling it as `vsrepo` or `python -m vsrepo` rather than `vsrepo.py`.
-        If all else fails, you can also try [VSRepoGUI](https://github.com/theChaosCoder/VSRepoGUI).
+        If all else fails, you can manually navigate to the folder VSRepo is in (usually `%localappdata%/Programs/VapourSynth/vsrepo`), open a terminal there,
+        and run `python vsrepo.py` with your arguments.
+        Alternatively, you can also try [VSRepoGUI](https://github.com/theChaosCoder/VSRepoGUI).

 === "Linux"
     Install plugins using your package manager, e.g. `vapoursynth-plugin-bestssource` on Arch Linux.